 Do Not Bag Up Desert Sand

 I have yet to understand what the deal is with bagging sand from around the world and taking it home.
 Tourists do it in Sardinia all the time, and get fined when caught (sand is protected here).
 Besides, what do people do with it once they are back from their travels?
 I have seen several tourists do it in Sossusvlei, although this is a highly protected area and a UNESCO site and bagging sand is forbidden.
-This definitely is not one of the things to do in Namibia.

 Walk Around A Dead Trees Forest In Deadvlei